Talkala logo

 How to read Talkala pricing benchmark claims

-The benchmark page is proof, not a universal promise.
-It compares benchmarked route checks against published carrier rates, while your live quote depends on the current destination and line type.
+The benchmark page supports Talkala's pricing claims, but it is not a promise for every route.
+Your live quote still depends on the destination and line type.

-Price benchmark page compares Talkala against published carrier rates on a checked research set.
-It is there to show that the savings claims are grounded in real source-linked comparisons, not to promise that every destination, every carrier, and every number type will land at the same multiple.
+Price benchmark page compares Talkala against published carrier rates from a checked research set.
+It shows that the savings claims are grounded in source-linked comparisons.
+It does not promise the same savings for every destination, carrier, or number type.

-Your actual quote still comes from the live rate directory and the number you are trying to call.
-Mobile routes can price differently from landlines, and when Talkala cannot confidently resolve the line type before dialing, it uses the higher published rate instead of showing an estimate that might be too low.
+Your actual quote comes from the live rate directory and the number you are trying to call.
+Mobile calls can cost more than landline calls.
+If Talkala cannot confidently detect the number type before dialing, it uses the higher active rate instead of showing a price that might be too low.

-• The benchmark page uses benchmarked default-rate route checks.
+• The benchmark page uses a researched set of route checks.
 It is not every live Talkala route.

-• Claims like "about 4 in 5" and "150x" come from the benchmark research set, not from every possible route in production.
+• Claims like "about 4 in 5" and "150x" come from that research set, not from every possible route.

-• If the line type is mobile or unresolved, the live quote can be higher than a specific benchmark example.
+• If the number is mobile or Talkala cannot confirm the number type, the live quote can be higher than a specific benchmark example.

 benchmarkcarrier rateslandlinelive quotepricing claims